Niklas-Fr/final-exam-2/README.md

-My second final task, creating a efficient sorting system
+Second final taks for university, creating an efficient file sorting system via a file tree.